 Some great reasons to keep your beagle busy on a chew are:

 1. Provides Physical & Mental Stimulation

-2. Helps Prevent Destruction Chewing
+2. Helps Prevent Destructive Chewing

 Chewing is a natural instinct for beagles, whether on new toys, household furniture, or other items.
 Providing them with suitable chews helps to curb any unwanted or destructive chewing behaviors.